 Links: official website, chess24

-The main event of the $100,000 Pro Chess League features 16 teams of 4 players who compete at a rapid (10+2) time control, with blitz tiebreaks.
+Magnus Carlsen and Hikaru Nakamura are among the players in action in the Pro Chess League, which is returning after a 3-year absence.
+The main event of the $150,000 Pro Chess League features 16 teams of 4 players who compete at a rapid (10+2) time control, with blitz tiebreaks.
 The 16 teams will be cut in half before 8-team playoffs, with the 4 top teams competing in a live venue.

 A new 10-player super-tournament that will feature Ian Nepomniachtchi, Anish Giri, Wesley So, Levon Aronian, Jan-Krzysztof Duda, Gukesh, Nodirbek Abdusattorov, Vincent Keymer, Praggnanandhaa and Andrey Esipenko.